IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 fix this Nix-related bug rather than downgrading `lsm-tree`’s dependency on `io-classes` to version 1.5.

-# Security of hash based data structures
+# Security of hash-based data structures

 Data structures based on hashing have to be considered carefully when they may be used with untrusted data.
-If the attacker can control the keys in a hash table for example, they may be able to arrange for all their keys to have hash collisions which may cause unexpected performance problems.
-This is why the Haskell Cardano node implementation does not use hash tables, and uses ordering-based containers instead (such as `Data.Map`).
+For example, an attacker who can control the keys in a hash table may be able to provoke hash collisions and cause unexpected performance problems this way.
+This is why the Haskell Cardano node implementation does not use hash tables but ordering-based containers, such as those provided by `Data.Map`.

-The Bloom filters in an LSM tree are hash based data structures.
-For performance they do not use cryptographic hashes.
-So in principle it would be possibile for an attacker to arrange that all their keys hash to a common set of bits.
-This would be a potential problem for the UTxO and other stake related tables in Cardano, since it is the users that get to pick (with old modest grinding difficulty) their UTxO keys (TxIn) and stake keys (verification key hashes).
-It would be even more serious if an attacker can grind their set of malicious keys locally, in the knowledge that the same set of keys will hash the same way on all other Cardano nodes.
+The Bloom filters in an LSM-Tree are hash-based data structures.
+For the sake of performance, they do not use cryptographic hashes.
+Thus, without additional measures, an attacker can in principle choose keys whose hashs identify mostly the same bits.
+This is a potential problem for the UTxO and other stake-related tables in Cardano, since it is the users who get to pick their UTxO keys (TxIn) and stake keys (verification key hashes) and these keys will hash the same way on all other Cardano nodes.

-This issue was not considered in the original project specification, but we have considered it and included a mitigation.
-The mitigation is that on the initial creation of a lsm-tree session, a random salt is conjured (from `/dev/random`) and stored persistenly as part of the session.
-This salt is then used as part of the Bloom filter hashing for all runs in all tables in the session.
+This issue was not considered in the original project specification, but we have taken it into account and have included a mitigation in `lsm-tree`.
+The mitigation is that, on the initial creation of a session, a random salt is conjured and stored persistenly as part of the session.
+This salt is then used as part of the Bloom filter hashing for all runs in all tables of the session.

-The result is that while it is in principle still possible to produce hash collisions in the Bloom filter, this now depends on knowing the salt.
-And now every node has a different salt.
-So a system wide attack becomes impossible;
+The consequence is that, while it is in principle still possible to produce hash collisions in the Bloom filter, this now depends on knowing the salt.
+However, every node has a different salt.
+Thus a system-wide attack becomes impossible.
-instead it is only plausible to target individual nodes.
-Discovering a node's salt would also be impractically difficult.
-In principle there is a timing side channel, in that collisions will cause more I/O and thus take longer.
-An attacker would need to get upstream of a victim node, supply a valid block and measure the timing of receiving the block downstream.
-There is however a large amount of noise.
+It is only plausible to target individual nodes, but discovering a node’s salt is extremely difficult.
+In principle there is a timing side channel, in that collisions will cause more I/O and thus cause longer running times.
+To exploit this, an attacker would need to get upstream of a victim node, supply a valid block and measure the timing of receiving the block downstream.
+There would, however, be a large amount of noise spoiling such an attack.

-Overall, our judgement is that this mitigation is practically sufficient, but it merits a securit review from others who may make a different judgement.
-It is also worth noting that this issue may occur in other LSM-trees used in other Cardano and non-Cardano implementations.
+Overall, our judgement is that our mitigation is sufficient, but it merits a security review from others who may make a different judgement.
+It is also worth noting that the described hash clash issue may occur in other LSM-tree implementations used in other software, related and unrelated to Cardano.
 In particular, RocksDB does not appear to use a salt at all.

-Note that a per-run or per-table hash salt would incur non-trivial costs, because it would reduce the sharing available in bulk Bloom filter lookups (looking up N keys in M filters).
-The Bloom filter lookup is a performance sensitive part of the overall database implementation.
+Note that using a per-run or per-table hash salt would incur non-trivial costs, because it would reduce the sharing available in bulk Bloom filter lookups, where several keys are looked up in several filters.
+Given that the Bloom filter lookup is a performance-sensitive part of the overall database implementation, such an approach to salting does not seem feasible.

-In the Cardano context, a downside of a per-session (and thus per-node) Bloom filter salt is that it may interact poorly with sharing of pre-created databases.
-While it will work to copy a whole database session (since this includes the salt), it means the salt is then shared between the nodes.
-If SPOs share databases widely with each other (to avoid syning the entire chain), then the salt diversity is lost.
-This would be especially acute with Mithril which shares a single copy of the database.
-It may be necesary for proper Mithril support to add a re-salting operation, and to perform this re-salting operation after cloning a Mithril snapshot.
-Re-salting would involve re-creating the Bloom filter for each table run, which involves reading each run and inserting into a new Bloom filter, and writing out the new Bloom filter.
-This would of course be additional development work, but the infrastructure needed is present already.
+In the Cardano context, a downside of picking Bloom filter salts per session and thus per node is that this interacts poorly with sharing of pre-created databases.
+While it would still be possible to copy a whole database session, since this includes the salt, doing so would result in the salt being shared between nodes.
+If SPOs shared databases widely with each other, to avoid processing the entire chain, then the salt diversity would be lost.

+Picking Bloom filter salts per session is particularly problematic in Mithril, which shares a single copy of the database.
+It may be necessary for proper Mithril support to add a re-salting operation and to perform this operation after cloning a Mithril snapshot.
+Re-salting would involve re-creating the Bloom filters for all table runs, which would mean reading each run, inserting its keys into a new Bloom filter and finally writing out the new Bloom filter.
+Adding such a feature would, of course, incur additional development work, but the infrastructure needed is present already.

 # Possible file system incompatibility with XFS